wduc181/PCShop/readme.md

 3. (Optional) Load the sample data: `mysql -u <user> -p pcshop < sample_database.sql`.
 	> **Heads-up:** the dump references product/brand image files stored in `uploads/` on the original machine.
 If you import it without copying those files, the image URLs will return 404s—either upload your own images or sync the `uploads` folder.

+4. Create and run a Redis container:

+    ```bash
+    docker run -d --name pcshopredis -p 6379:6379 redis:7-alpine
+    ```

-4. From the backend root, run the API (pick one):
+5. From the backend root, run the API (pick one):

 	```bash
 	# Using Maven